 It is only natural for us to continue along a similar route of the family business and Volkswagen Funerals will endeavour to provide the most professional service for families along side their chosen Funeral Director at a very sad time in their life.

 James (Jim) Cullen dip FD, MSBP (Acc) - Manager and FD at VW Funerals

 Jim has worked with Volkswagen Funerals since 2008 having met us at the BIFD (British Institute of Funeral Directors) Conference.
-Jim has been in the funeral profession since leaving school many moons ago and has been helping the bereaved for 26 years.
-Jim is a fully qualified Funeral Director and Embalmer.
+Jim has been in the funeral profession since leaving school many moons ago and has been helping the bereaved for 27 years.
+He is a fully qualified Funeral Director and Embalmer.
 He has also become an honorary V Dubber and understands the finer qualities of classic Volkswagen driving!
 Jim is available to answer questons you may have regarding planning a funeral and also questions relating to our vehicles and service.

 Volkswagen Funerals are owned and run by caring professionals who are also dedicated Volkswagen enthusiasts and are based in the Midlands Near junction 10 M42.
 Our service is available nationwide.